Roman Polanski disputes rape allegation from former French actress

 In 2017, a German actress filed a complaint alleging she had also been raped by Polanski in Gstaad as a minor in 1972.
 The Swiss prosecutor in that case said the statute of limitations at the time of the alleged assault was 15 years, and the allegation did not result in any criminal charges.
 A lawyer for Polanski at the time called the allegations an absurd attempt to generate media attention, according to Reuters.

-In a statement issued to CNN on Tuesday, Polanski's lawyer, Témime, said that the director is considering taking legal action against Le Parisien.
+In a statement issued to CNN on Tuesday, Polanski's lawyer, Témime, said the director is considering taking legal action against Le Parisien.

 "He (Polanski) will not participate in the media trial, and me neither," Témime said.